 Local Authors Visit St. Francis Xavier School

 A new crop of young writers and readers at St. Francis Xavier School were treated to a return visit from nationally recognized children’s book author/illustrator Jason Chin, whose title Grand Canyon was recently named a Caldecott Honor Book.
-Chin, who lives in Vermont, has written and illustrated a half dozen non-fiction picture books on diverse topics, such as redwoods, coral reefs and the Grand Canyon.
-The visit was organized by Librarian Kathleen Finn, in collaboration with the Grade K-4 teachers, and sponsored by a longtime SFX School supporter with a special love for the library and literacy programs at the school.
+Chin, who lives in Vermont, has written and illustrated a half dozen non-fiction picture books on diverse topics, such as redwoods, coral reefs, and the Grand Canyon.
+The visit was organized by former Librarian Kathleen Finn, in collaboration with the Grade K-4 teachers, and sponsored by a longtime SFX School supporter with a special love for the library and literacy programs at the school.

-Students in grades K-4 read and studied one of Mr. Chin’s books in depth and created a special class project.
+Students in grades K-4 read and studied one of Mr. Chin’s books in-depth and created a special class project.
 Mr. Chin’s other books were introduced and discussed in library classes.
 On the day of his visit, Mr. Chin presented to the students how he researches his wide-ranging topics and how the creation of one of his books evolves.
 Chin’s research often involves a “site visit” to specific geographical locations around the globe to sketch and learn more first-hand about his topic.
 Back home in his Vermont studio, he then sets to work writing and illustrating with many, many revisions to his book dummies before beginning the final art.
 His books usually take at least a year to produce.
-Chin ended his presentations with some on-the-spot, interactive drawing with his young audience.
+Chin ended his presentations with some on-the-spot, interactive drawings with his young audience.

-"I want my books to both educate and to entertain, and I have found that stories are the perfect medium for achieving these two purposes. . . .
+"I want my books to both educate and entertain, and I have found that stories are the perfect medium for achieving these two purposes. . . .
 No matter the story, I always want it to capture the reader's imagination and to make them wonder. . . .
 When kids read my books, I really hope that the book takes them on a journey and that when they come back, they'll have picked up some science along the way." - Mr. Jason Chin.

 One visiting Vermont author was Johanna Hurwitz, who has written more than 70 warm, funny and nationally acclaimed books about elementary school age students.
 Mrs. Hurwitz spoke informally to the students in Grades 2-5 about how her ideas for plot and characters develop and often take on a life of their own.
 She takes a long walk every morning, thinking about ways her stories might develop and always carries a notebook to jot down interesting names and incidents that might take root in a new book.
 The importance of the back-and-forth process between editor and writer—and many, many rewrites-- was emphasized.